MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-and-add-categories.md

 > [!NOTE]
-> <P>If the Categories property of an item contains a category name that is not in the Categories collection of the NameSpace object, the category name associated with that Outlook item is displayed, but without an associated color.
-The Categories property on an Item object does not return a Categories collection.</P>
+> If the Categories property of an item contains a category name that is not in the Categories collection of the **NameSpace** object, the category name associated with that Outlook item is displayed, but without an associated color.
+The Categories property on an Item object does not return a Categories collection.

 In the following code example, the first procedure, EnumerateCategories, gets the current user’s main list of categories, represented by the Categories collection.
 It then enumerates the Category objects in that collection, and writes the Name and CategoryID properties to the trace listeners of the [Listeners](http://msdn.microsoft.com/en-us/library/system.diagnostics.debug.listeners.aspx) collection.
 The second procedure, AddACategory, gets the current user’s main list of categories and uses the CategoryExists method to check whether a category named “ISV” exists in the collection.
 If no category with the name “ISV” exists, AddACategory adds a category named “ISV” to the main category list and assigns it a dark blue color by using the Add method of the Categories collection.
 It also assigns CTRL+F11 as the shortcut key for the category.